 Students are admitted in a cohort two times a year - in the spring (January start) and fall (August start).
 Applications can be submitted anytime and early submission is recommended to ensure a slot in your desired cohort.
 Admission concludes June 15th for the fall semester and October 1st for the spring semester.

-Applicants must complete two applications: UAB Graduate school as a degree seeking student (OT-Low Vision Rehab) and the Low Vision Application Form for the department.
+Applicants must complete two applications: UAB Graduate school as a degree seeking student (OT-Low Vision Rehab) and the LVR Application Form

 We look forward to receiving an application from you!